shiroishimatora/shiroishimatora.github.io/docs/_posts/2023-06-25-floppy-disk-labels.md

 ## The Fourth Era: System 6 (1988-1989)
 ![System Tools 6.0][image-7]

-This label is a further simplification of the System 4/System 5 label design, removing the black rectangle and making the Apple logo smaller (possibly to save on printing costs).
+This label is a further simplification of the System 4/System 5 label design, removing the black rectangle and making the Apple logo smaller.
+I like this quite a bit, they're simple and understated.
 These labels were used in the early System 6 era from 1988 through late 1989.
 Notably, this is the first design that had the System version on the label.

 Again, recreating these labels were simple as they focus on typography and only minor kerning adjustments were needed.